-Some people confuse psychiatrists with other professions, such as psychiatric mental health nurse practitioners (PMHNPs).
+Some people confuse psychiatrists with other professionals, such as psychiatric mental health nurse practitioners (PMHNPs).
 Even though psychiatrists and PMHNPs are both pillars of the mental health field, their responsibilities, roles, and qualifications are markedly different.
 For future mental health professionals striving to earn an advanced degree such as an MSN degree online (MSN), comparing psychiatric mental health nurse practitioners versus psychiatrists can help them weigh their career options in the most informed way possible.

-The Role of a Psychiatric Mental Health Nurse Practitioner
+The Role of a Psychiatric Nurse Practitioner in Mental Health

-In addition to seeing patients, PMHNPs may also perform research to grow the field’s body of knowledge or consult with legislators and administrators to improve the state of local mental health facilities.
+In addition to seeing patients, PMHNPs may perform research to grow the field’s body of knowledge or consult with legislators and administrators to improve the state of local mental health facilities.
 The regulations regarding what qualified PMHNPs can do vary by state, including whether they can prescribe medications to patients.

-PMHNP is a multifaceted role.
-Aside from fulfilling their nursing duties, PMHNPs can also act as researchers, educators, consultants, and advocates.
-A PMHNP’s responsibilities include:
+The PMHNP role is multifaceted.
+Aside from fulfilling their nursing duties, PMHNPs can act as researchers, educators, consultants, and advocates.
+A PMHNP’s responsibilities include the following:

 - Observing patients’ behavior and developing a baseline for each individual

-- Reviewing patients’ medical history to accurately diagnose mental health disorders
+- Reviewing patients’ medical histories to accurately diagnose mental health disorders

 - Collaborating with other staff to come up with efficient and effective treatment regimens

 - Treating patients using various methodologies, including contemporary and traditional medicine and psychotherapy techniques